 Fees & Passes

-FEES to INCREASE October 1stStarting on October 1, 2015, Rocky Mountain National Park will increase entrance fees in order to fund important maintenance and improvement projects within the park.
+FEES to INCREASE October 1stStarting October 1, 2015, Rocky Mountain National Park increased entrance fees in order to fund important maintenance and improvement projects within the park.
 Because of Rocky's proximity to the populated Colorado Front Range, the park will be adding a single day pass to the existing option of fees.
 This "Day Use Pass" will be $20 while the weekly pass will increase to $30 for those visitors who intend to enjoy the park for multiple days.
 The annual park pass will increase to $50 and eventually increase to $60 by 2017.
-Campground fees will increase to $26 a night in 2016.
+Campground fees will increase to $18 a night for winter rates and $26 a night for summer rates.
 Campground fees are based on comparable fees for similar services in nearby campgrounds.

 Fee Free Days in 2015: